emday4prez/IP-Address-Tracker/README.md

 ## Acknowledgments

-Thank you to the React-Leaflet team for anwsering my questions.
+Thank you to the React-Leaflet team for answering my questions.